Donald Trump Linked To Iran Through Shadowy Hotel Deal, Explosive Report Charges

-Donald Trump appears to have financial links to the violent Iran Revolutionary Guard — a group that the Trump Administration itself says it will soon label as a terrorist organization — through a shadowy business deal involving a spectacular luxury hotel in Baku, the capital of Azerbaijan, according to a new bombshell investigative report published in The New Yorker magazine.
+Donald Trump appears to have financial links to the violent Iran Revolutionary Guard — a group that the Trump Administration itself says it will soon label as a terrorist organization — through a shadowy business deal involving a spectacular luxury hotel in Baku, the capital of Azerbaijan, according to a new bombshell investigative report published in the New Yorker.

 The full New Yorker report, titled “Trump’s Worst Deal,” can be accessed by clicking on this link.

 The hotel, now named Trump International Hotel and Tower Baku, began in 2008 with plans to create a luxury hotel in the city’s downtown area.
-But in 2012, Trump and his organization signed on, signing multiple deals to become part of the development which would now become what they described as an “”ultra-luxury property.”
+But in 2012, Trump and his organization signed multiple deals to become part of the development which would now become what they described as an “ultra-luxury property.”

 The first 13 floors of the 33-story, sail-shaped tower were to be developed as “expensive guest rooms” for the hotel portion of the facility.
-The upper floors would be turned into high-end, luxury apartments.
+The upper floors would be turned into high-end luxury apartments.

-But the Trump Tower Baku, which at a casual glance appears to be a finished project, the has never actually opened.
+But the Trump Tower Baku, which at a casual glance appears to be a finished project, has never actually opened.

-The first controversial aspect of the project was the location, described as a more run-down area in the city of more than two million people.
+The first controversial aspect of the project was the location, described as a more run-down area in the city of more than 2 million people.

 “Why would someone put a luxury hotel there?”
 New Yorker reporter Adam Davidson quoted an Azerbaijan tourism official saying.
 “Nobody who can afford to stay there would want to be in that neighborhood.”